 4. Later in the year, when you’re looking for something productive to do with those last ten minutes of the day, get out a few songs from earlier units (they kept the lyrics in their binders, yes?) and sing together.
 It’s a quick, fun, painless way to review some of the old vocabulary and concepts.

 Depending on where you teach, you may encounter some skepticism.
 So here are…

-THREE THINGS YOU SHOULD TELL PEOPLE when they ask why you’re “doing music” during science, math, or other core instructional time:
+THREE THINGS YOU CAN TELL PEOPLE when they ask why you’re “doing music” during science, math, or other core instructional time:

-1. We’re not doing music, we’re doing (science, math, etc) and using music as a study tool.
+1. We’re not doing music, we’re doing (science, math, etc.) and using music as a study tool.
 Here are the (science, math, etc.) standards the students are learning from this song.
-(Show them the standards.)